1EdTech/casa-protocol/protocol.md

 }
 ```

-All `Node` objects must define a `name` property.
-This is a local reference to the node only, meaning that a peer may choose its own approach for naming nodes, but within a node, the name must be unique among all nodes defined within the `Engine`.
+All `Node` objects must have a `name` property.
+The `name` property must be unique among all nodes defined for an `Engine`.
+This is a local value.
+Each `Engine` may define neighbors under its own naming scheme, and these values will never be shared beyond the `Engine` itself.
+This name is completely different from a publisher's UUID.
+It is meant purely for reference by `Engine` administrators, as opposed to the publisher's UUID, which is meant to establish identity within a payload.

 All `Node` objects may define a `secret` property.
-If the secret property is set, then it must be included in all RESTful web service requests issued against the `Engine`.
+If the secret property is set, it must be included in all RESTful web service requests issued against the `Engine`.

 ### AdjInPeer and AdjInPeerIdentity